 I’m writing this at 5:29 in the morning.
-It’s still dark outside and I just clicked on the furnace, even though it’s June.
+It’s still dark outside and I just turned on the furnace, even though it’s June.
 The house is cold and silent.

 Normally I’d be buried deep under my covers.
 I don’t need to be awake this early, but I can’t sleep.
 My head in spinning, negative thoughts are bombarding my brain, and I feel a deep sense of disappointment.